Moons of Pluto: Rotation

 spun down to near a spin synchronous state where chaotic rotation or tumbling would be expected.
 New Horizons imaging found that all 4 moons were at high obliquity.
 Either they were born that way, or they were tipped by a spin precession resonance.
 Styx may be experiencing intermittent and chaotic obliquity variations.

 Mark R. Showalter had speculated that, "Nix can flip its entire pole.
 It could actually be possible to spend a day on Nix in which the sun rises in the east and sets in the north.
 It is almost random-looking in the way it rotates."

 Only one other moon, Saturn's moon Hyperion, is known to tumble, though it is likely that Haumea's moons do so as well.

 Origin

 Formation of Pluto's moons.
 1: a Kuiper belt object approaches Pluto; 2: it collides with Pluto; 3: a dust ring forms around Pluto; 4: the debris aggregates to form Charon; 5: Pluto and Charon relax into spherical bodies.

 It is suspected that Pluto's satellite system was created by a massive collision, similar to the Theia impact thought to have created the Moon.
 In both cases, the high angular momenta of the moons can only be explained by such a scenario.
 The nearly circular orbits of the smaller moons suggests that they were also formed in this collision, rather than being captured Kuiper Belt objects.
 This and their near orbital resonances with Charon (see below) suggest that they formed closer to Pluto than they are at present and migrated outward as Charon reached its current orbit.
 Their grey color is different from that of Pluto, one of the reddest bodies in the Solar System.
 This is thought to be due to a loss of volatiles during the impact or subsequent coalescence, leaving the surfaces of the moons dominated by water ice.
 However, such an impact should have created additional debris (more moons), yet no moons or rings were discovered by New Horizons, ruling out any more moons of significant size orbiting Pluto.
-An alternative hypothesis is that the collision happened at about 2,000 miles per hour, not powerful enough to destroy Charon and Pluto.
+An alternative hypothesis is that the collision happened at about 2,000 mph, not powerful enough to destroy Charon and Pluto.
 Instead they remained attached to each other for up to ten hours before separating again.
 The faster rotation of Pluto back then, with one rotation every third hour, would have created a centrifugal force stronger than the gravitational attraction between the two bodies, which made Charon separate from Pluto, but remained gravitationally bound with each other.
 The same process could have created the four other known moons, from material that escaped Pluto and Charon.